varenya/elpsykongroo/content/blog/separation-of-concept-and-syntax/index.md

 console.log('hello');
 ```

-Same thing as before i.e. same underlying ***concept*** but different ***syntax*** - do you get my drift?
+The same thing as before i.e. same underlying ***concept*** but different ***syntax*** - do you get my drift?

-To gain deeper understanding of how the Async code is executed in JS, I highly recommend this talk:
+To gain a deeper understanding of how the Async code is executed in JS, I highly recommend this talk:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8aGhZQkoFbQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-And this concept of async can be extending to different languages too where the ***syntax*** is drastically different but the ***concept*** is same, some links to async syntax in different languages:
+And this concept of async can be extending to different languages too where the ***syntax*** is drastically different but the ***concept*** is the same, some links to async syntax in different languages:

 **using Java:**